morhendos/tenis-del-parque/docs/HOMEPAGE_LEAGUE_IMPLEMENTATION_PLAN.md

 - [x] Homepage clearly communicates the problem we solve
 - [x] Visitors understand the emotional benefits
 - [x] League information is always accurate (from DB)
-- [ ] Easy for admins to manage leagues
+- [x] Easy for admins to manage leagues
 - [ ] Smooth waiting list signup process
 - [ ] Each league has its own compelling page

 ## Notes

-- Start with Estepona as the first "coming soon" league
+- Start with Estepona as the first "coming soon" league ✅
 - Keep all components modular and reusable ✅
-- Ensure mobile-first design throughout
+- Ensure mobile-first design throughout ✅
 - Use real data wherever possible ✅
 - Focus on authenticity over impressive numbers ✅

+## How to Test Phase 2

+1. **Create a new league**: Go to `/admin/leagues` and click "Create League"
+2. **Set Estepona as coming soon**: Name: "Estepona", Slug: "estepona", Status: "Coming Soon"
+3. **Add descriptions**: Spanish and English descriptions for the league
+4. **Set display order**: Lower numbers appear first on homepage
+5. **Check homepage**: New league should appear in "Coming Soon" section